Providing Value

 - Interprofessional Collaboration in Ontario’s Family Health Teams: A Review of the Literature (2014)

-- External evaluation report on family health teams (2014) shows that almost 80% of patients reported that they are able to get an appointment with their family doctor or primary care provider on the same day they need one.
+- External evaluation report on family health teams (2014) shows that almost 80% of patients enrolled in a FHT reported that they are able to get an appointment with their family doctor or primary care provider on the same day they need one.

 Patients experience better care coordination in primary care teams

 The primary care team model improves care coordination by increasing communication between healthcare providers through the use of a common electronic medical record (EMR).
-Ensuring a level of systems integration that is currently lacking across different models of primary care in Ontario.
-This kind of seamless integration improves communication among providers, results in less conflicting advice from care providers, and facilitates the transfer of data between providers.
+EMR and systems integration is currently lacking across in other models of primary care in Ontario.
+Seamless information sharing improves communication among providers, results in less conflicting advice from care providers, and facilitates the transfer of data between providers.

 Team-based primary care supports improved management of chronic disease